In this web, we discuss the effective method of curing concrete structures. Membrane curing, ponding curing and so more.

-- Water spray on gunny bags which is applied on concrete surface at interval for a short period of time.
+- Water spray on gunny bags is applied on a concrete surface at the interval for a short period of time.

 - The interval of water should be proper so the gunny bag’s surface is not dried.

-- Method is most suitable for column, beam, and slab.
+- A method is most suitable for columns, beams, and slabs.